The Beaker Girls: Plot

 Tracy and Jess are settling into their new life in the seaside town of Cooksea.
 Their new friend Flo is a former actress who owns a junk shop ironically named 'The Dumping Ground' of which Tracy becomes the manager, they later meet a teenager named Jordan, who is later found out to be a runaway from the care system, and Tracy invites her to stay with her and Jess.

 Production

 Following the success of the miniseries My Mum Tracy Beaker, in August 2021, CBBC announced that a new series based on the book We Are The Beaker Girls would premiere in mid December.
 The series saw most of the main cast from My Mum Tracy Beaker reprise their roles along with newcomers Chi-Megan Ennis-McLean as Jordan Whitely and Alibe Parsons as junk shop owner Flo.
 Wim Snape replaces Jim English in the role as Peter Ingham.
 The series is set in the fictional town of Cooksea and was filmed in summer 2021 in Clevedon on the North Somerset coast.
+A second series was announced in 2022 and filmed over the summer, and then shown in January 2023.